voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

-If you've already loaded your datasets into Flash :class:`DataModules <flash:flash.core.data.data_module.DataModule>` without using FiftyOne, you can still easily use FiftyOne to analyze your model's predictions by swapping out your model's default :class:`Output <flash:flash.core.data.io.output.Output>` for the :ref:`FiftyOne-style output <flash:fiftyone_labels>` of the appropriate type.
+If you've already loaded your datasets into Flash :class:`DataModules <flash:flash.core.data.data_module.DataModule>` without using FiftyOne, you can still easily use FiftyOne to analyze your model's predictions by providing the
+:class:`Output <flash:flash.core.data.io.output.Output>` for the
+:ref:`FiftyOne-style output <flash:fiftyone_labels>` of the appropriate
+type when generating predictions.

-Flash models with FiftyOne outputs will directly return predictions as
+Specifying FiftyOne outputs will result in predictions returned as
 |Label| objects that you can easily add to your FiftyOne datasets via
 :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>`.